 It seems that these high expectations for women’s entrepreneurship intertwine with the idea of entrepreneuring as liberating.
 Yet women have much lower prospects of controlling their lives, careers, and making economic decisions (Bastian et al., 2019; Revenga and Sudhir, 2012).
 Largely, academic interest in women’s entrepreneurship was spurred with an article in 1976 (Jennings and Brush, 2013).
 However, it was only in the early 1990s that a growing stream of literature began to examine the influences of gendered ascriptions on women’s entrepreneurial activities, exposing how gender discrimination and masculine bias frame the underlying assumptions of entrepreneurship and positions women as on the “losing side” (Ahl and Marlow, 2019, p.
 5; Mirchandani, 1999; Ahl, 2006; Ahl and Marlow, 2012; Marlow and Swail, 2014; Foss, Henry, Ahl and Mikalsen, 2019).
 This apposite but complex line of debate has been explicated by several critical reviews, theories, conceptual papers, and clarified by empirical cases (Ahl, 2006; Carter and Shaw, 2006; Calás, Smircich, and Bourne, 2009; Marlow and Swail, 2014).
-Granted that these prior studies embrace different viewpoints and methods, the compelling general opinion is that the ontological underpinnings of entrepreneurship are premised on masculinity normative (Bruni, Gherardi, and Poggio, 2004; Ahl, 2006; Ahl and Marlow, 2012).
+Granted that these prior studies embrace different viewpoints and methods, the compelling general opinion is that the ontological underpinnings of entrepreneurship are premised on a masculine normative (Bruni, Gherardi, and Poggio, 2004; Ahl, 2006; Ahl and Marlow, 2012).
 This discourse has highlighted discordance between the fundamental assumptions of entrepreneurship as an open, meritocratic, and agentic field (Marlow and Swail, 2014; Al-Dajani et al., 2015) and the actualities of “everyday” entrepreneurship (Welter, Baker, Audrestch, and Gartner, 2017) restricted by ascribed social values and norms (Mole and Ram, 2012; Welter and Smallbone, 2008).

-Regardless, within the global South, there is a growing interest in entrepreneurship as an emancipatory instrument for women’s liberation and empowerment from endemic poverty, overt discrimination, and patriarchal restrictions (Rindova et al., 2009; Al-Dajani et al, 2015; Jennings, Jennings and Sharifian, 2016; Alkahled and Berglund, 2018; Al-Dajani and Marlow, 2013; Banihani, 2020).
+Regardless, within the Global South, there is a growing interest in entrepreneurship as an emancipatory instrument for women’s liberation and empowerment from endemic poverty, overt discrimination, and patriarchal restrictions (Rindova et al., 2009; Al-Dajani et al, 2015; Jennings, Jennings and Sharifian, 2016; Alkahled and Berglund, 2018; Al-Dajani and Marlow, 2013; Banihani, 2020).
 Yet, we must also take account of the primary function of much women’s entrepreneuring in family welfare (Sarfaraz et al., 2014; Loh and Dahesihsari, 2013; Xiong, Ukanwa, and Anderson, 2018).
 Here, the dual demands of family and business are the opposite of liberating.

 Within these contexts, the form and the structure of entrepreneurial pursuits that women can engage in are largely determined by both formal (policies, laws, and regulations) and informal (societal values, culture, and family norms) institutions, economic conditions, and the prospects for social participation (Welter, 2020; Al-Dajani et al; 2015; Xiong et al., 2018) and a far cry from emancipation.
-Jennings et al., (2016) maintain that it is unlikely that women’s entrepreneurial engagements change the pre-existing conventional circumstances in their environments.
+Emancipation, described as a process in which an entrepreneur discovers and pursues opportunity(s) that changes, creates value and wealth, and concurrently changes her position on a social hierearchy by breaking free from existing restraints that would have confined her and her activities (Rindova et al., 2009; Laine and Kibler, 2020).
+This breaking free may possess transformative strength such that it draws women to improved lives, and could achieve institutional changes (Alkahled and Berglund, 2018; Shepherd, Parida and Wincent, 2020).
+However, Jennings et al., (2016) maintain that it is unlikely that women’s entrepreneurial engagements change the pre-existing conventional circumstances in their environments.
 Others assert that women’s endeavors actually sustain their oppression within these conventional systems (Verduijn and Essers, 2013; Verduijn et al., 2014).